In electrical systems, the choice of tubes and their color play a crucial role in the safety and management of the systems.

 green tube

-The green pipe is a special case, as it is dedicated to the passage of cables for the telephone system, network and TV signals, including satellite systems.
-It is advisable to separate the pipes for each type of system (one for the TV system, one for the telephone system and one for the data network) to ensure a more orderly and functional installation.
+The green pipe is a special case, as it is used to route cables for telephone, network, and TV signals, including satellite systems.
+It's advisable to separate the pipes for each type of system (one for the TV system, one for the telephone, and one for the data network) to ensure a tidier and more functional installation.

 blue tube

-This tube is used exclusively for the construction of intercom and video intercom systems.
+This tube is used exclusively for the creation of intercom and video intercom systems.

 white tube

-White tubing can be used for TV and data transmission systems, but surprisingly it is underused in the industry.
-Although it is not a commonly used color, it can serve as an alternative to green for data transmission systems.
+White tubing can be used for TV and data transmission systems, but surprisingly, it's rarely used in the industry.
+While it's not a commonly used color, it can serve as an alternative to green for data transmission systems.

 purple tube

-The purple tube is specifically for audio signal diffusion.
-If you have a sound diffusion or wired diffusion system, or if you need to pass an HDMI cable, it is recommended to use tubes of this color.
+The purple tube is specifically designed for audio signal transmission.
+If you have a PA system or wired audio system, or if you need to run an HDMI cable, it's recommended to use this color.

 Electrical conduits can be made of different materials, each with specific colors associated with their characteristics and applications:

-Corrugated pipes: Generally, corrugated conduits for electrical cables are black or grey in color and offer mechanical protection and flexibility.
+Corrugated pipes: Generally, corrugated conduits for electrical cables are black or gray in color and offer mechanical protection and flexibility.

-The selection of tube color should be made taking into account the specific application.
+Pipe color selection should be made taking into account the specific application.
 For example:

-Industrial plants: Here, you can opt for darker colored tubes for added strength and protection.
+Industrial plants: Here, you can opt for darker colored tubes for greater strength and protection.

 CORRUGATED CABLE CONDUITS

-The double-wall corrugated cable duct, produced in high-density polyethylene, is made up of two tubular elements: a corrugated external element to make the product resistant, and a smooth internal element to facilitate the insertion of the cables.
+The double-walled corrugated cable duct, made of high-density polyethylene, is made up of two tubular elements: a corrugated outer element to make the product resistant, and a smooth inner element to facilitate the insertion of cables.

 It has the following features: